Bearys Institute of Technology

-Bearys Institute of Technology (BIT) is a private technical co-educational college located in Lands End, Inoli, Karnataka, India, near Mangalore.
+Bearys Institute of Technology (BIT) is a private technical co-educational college located in Lands End, Inoli, Karnataka, India, near Mangaluru.
 Founded by The Bearys Group under the aegis of Bearys Academy of Learning and was established in 2009.
 It is affiliated to the Visvesvaraya Technological University, Belgaum.

 History

 BIT was founded in 2009 by Syed Mohammed Beary, an educationist and philanthropist having worked on infrastructure.
 BIT is part of Bearys Academy of Learning which owns and manages several educational institutions across various streams.

 Location

 BIT is 20 km from the centre of the city and 5 km from Mangalore University campus at Konaje.
 The campus is on a 5 acre plateau overlooking the Netravathi River valley.
 The college offers independent residential facilities for boys, girls and faculty.
 The BIT campus adheres to the norms and guidelines of Green Building Sustainable Development.

 Departments and courses

 BIT offers Bachelor of Engineering (B.E.)
 4 year degree programs in following disciplines: